-In short: A genuinely free budget app asks for no account, no bank access and does not quietly charge you through your data or ads.
-Check five points: really free, usable without login, no forced cloud, ad-free in the app, and suitable for couples.
-Kontoo meets all five, running locally on your device.
+In short: A genuinely free budget app asks for no account and no bank access, and is honest about how it funds itself.
+Check five points: really free, usable without login, no forced cloud, what happens to your data, and whether it's built for couples.
+Kontoo needs no account and no bank access, keeps your budget data on your device (local-first), and is completely ad-free.

-Plenty of budget apps say “free” in the store, yet you often pay anyway — with your data, with ads, or by granting bank-account access the app doesn't really need.
-If you just want to organise your spending and split a shared budget, it pays to check what an app actually demands before you install it.
+Plenty of budget apps say “free” in the store, yet you often pay anyway — with your data, by granting bank-account access the app doesn't really need, or through a subscription that only appears after the trial.
+If you just want to organise your spending and split a shared budget, it pays to check what an app actually demands and how it earns its money before you install it.
 This page lists five simple questions — explained neutrally — and shows how Kontoo answers them.

-Kontoo meets all five checks: free, no account, no bank access, local-first and ad-free — with fair splitting for couples and shared flats.
+Kontoo asks for no account and no bank access, keeps your budget data on your device (local-first), and splits fairly for couples and shared flats.
+It is completely ad-free.
 Try it for free now — nothing to install, no sign-up.

 Building software costs money, so even a free app has to fund itself somehow.
 With many free apps this happens indirectly: through advertising, through selling or analysing usage data, or through extra features you have to buy later.
-That isn't inherently dishonest, but you should know what you are paying with.
+That isn't inherently dishonest, but you should know what you are paying with — and whether the funding model reaches into your data.
 For finance apps the data question is especially sensitive, because income, spending and savings goals are highly revealing information.
 The honest question is not just how much the app costs, but what you pay with when no price is shown.

 Bank access: convenient, but not required